jammsen/docker-palworld-dedicated-server/README.md

 ## Getting started

 1. Create a `game` sub-directory on your Docker-Node in your game-server-directory (Example: `/srv/palworld`).
-Give it full ownership with `chown -R 1000:1000 game/` or permissions with `chmod 777 game`.
+   1. This directory will be used to store the game-data and configuration persistently (on restart, on stop, on kill, ... ).
 2. Set up Port-Forwarding or NAT for the ports in the Docker-Compose file.
 3. Pull the latest version of the image with `docker pull jammsen/palworld-dedicated-server:latest`.
 4. Download the [docker-compose.yml](docker-compose.yml) and [default.env](default.env).